Income Effect: Unveiling the Emotional Impact of Income Changes on Consumption

 Imagine waking up one day to find out that you've received a significant raise at work.
 How would you feel?
 Excited, motivated, perhaps even a little bit richer?
 Now, picture the opposite scenario – being informed that you've been laid off and will have to find a new job.
 How does that make you feel?
 Anxious, stressed, worried about your financial future?

-These scenarios illustrate the concept of the income effect in economics, which refers to the that changes in a person's income have on their consumption patterns.
+These scenarios illustrate the concept of the income effect in economics, which refers to the impact that changes in a person's income have on their consumption patterns.
 In simpler terms, it's all about how our purchasing behavior is influenced by in our income levels.

 • When income increases, people tend to spend more on goods and services, leading to higher consumption levels.